 Passing your driving test is one of the best feelings in the world.
-However, If you are amongst the 57% that pass their driving test, the cost of running a car will determine if you are able to stay on the road.
-Here is rough breakdown of annual car costs minus insurance for popular first-time car models (guidance from Money Advice Service)
+However, If you are among the 48.7% that pass their driving test, the cost to run a car will determine if you are able to stay on the road.

 |Fiat 500||Ford Fiesta||Volkswagen Polo||Vauxhall Corsa||Citroen C1|

 |Total annual running cost||£1,758/yr||£1,754/yr||£1,966/yr||£1,880/yr||£1,461|